hepcat72/RNAseP-MRP/README.md

 # Step-by-step Analyses

+Some example data is provided so you can make sure you have the correct types of inputs to these analyses.
+Unless otherwise noted, the input of each step is the output from the previous step.

 ## Mutation Frequency Analysis

 In preparation, import these Galaxy Workflows (`*.ga`) into your Galaxy account and install any missing tools noted by Galaxy upon import: